Sterling to slide to $1.20 if no Brexit deal agreed - Reuters poll

 But interest rate differentials will provide little help for sterling versus the euro.

 The European Central Bank is seen delaying a rate hike from record lows until 2020, another Reuters poll showed last week, but against the common currency the pound will barely move.
-[ECILT/EU]

 In one, three and six months, one euro was expected to worth 86.0 pence, the same as it was on Wednesday.
 In a year sterling will have marginally strengthened to 85.4p.